Floorp-Projects/l10n-central/Windows-l10-central/id/extensions/spellcheck/hunspell/README_permissions.txt

 Aplogize writing this in English.

-I mistakenly assumed that GPL v2 license needed to be landed on Floorp for Indonesian from Mozilla is enough, instead Mozilla requires all files in their code base to be tri-licensed that is MPL v1.1, GPL v2, and LGPL v2.1.
+I mistakenly assumed that GPL v2 license needed to be landed on firefox for Indonesian from Mozilla is enough, instead Mozilla requires all files in their code base to be tri-licensed that is MPL v1.1, GPL v2, and LGPL v2.1.
 You can find links to each license and more information in http://www.mozilla.org/MPL/license-policy.html